Craig Fulton: South Africa international

 Fulton represented South Africa at the 1996 and 2004 Summer Olympics and at the 2002 Men's Hockey World Cup.
 His brother, Grant, and his wife, Natalie, were also South Africa field hockey internationals.
-The brothers were team mates at the 1996 Olympics.
+The brothers were teammates at the 1996 Olympics.
 In 2004 Fulton and his wife became the first married couple to represent South Africa at the same Olympic Games.

 Coach

 South Africa

 Between 2011 and 2014, after returning to South Africa, Fulton held several coaching positions including serving as Assistant Coach of both the women's (2011) and men's (2013–2014) national teams.
 He also coached the Northern Blues at interprovincial level and served as technical director with the University of Pretoria while his wife, Natalie, served as the club manager.

 Ireland

 Between 2006 and 2009, in addition to being player/coach at Pembroke Wanderers, Fulton also served as Assistant Coach of the Ireland men's national field hockey team, first to Dave Passmore and then to Paul Revington.
 In 2014 he succeeded Andrew Meredith as the senior Ireland coach.
 Fulton subsequently guided Ireland to third place at the 2015 Men's EuroHockey Nations Championship, to World League Round 2 tournament wins in 2015 and 2017 and to qualification for both the 2016 Summer Olympics and the 2018 Men's Hockey World Cup.
 While coaching Ireland, Fulton was also named the 2015 FIH Men's Coach of the Year.
 In May 2018 he resigned as Ireland coach after accepting an offer to become Belgium's assistant coach.